Maintenance of Religious Harmony Act: Developments

-A statue of Ganesha in the Asian Civilisations Museum, Singapore.
+A statue of Ganesha in the Asian Civilizations Museum, Singapore.
 In 2001, the Minister for Home Affairs disclosed that the Government had been prepared to use the MRHA against a number of religious leaders.
 One of them was a Muslim leader who, in 1995, was warned by the authorities for having called a Hindu belief that statues of Ganesha could drink milk offerings the work of Satan.

 On 28 July 1991, the Executive Committee of the World Methodist Council, which was holding its five-yearly World Methodist Conference in Singapore, issued a press statement criticizing provisions in the MRHA which permitted Singapore to "impose restrictions on officials or members of any religious group without recourse to the courts".
 The committee also commended the Methodist Church in Singapore ("MCS") for raising questions about these provisions, and resolved that a group of council officers should remain in close contact with the MCS to monitor the Act's impact on religious freedom.
 Subsequently, the Council issued another statement in which it said that it "regrets the dissemination of information not approved by the council and apologises to members of the Singapore Methodist Church and its leaders for any grief, pain or embarrassment".
 On 30 July Bishop Ho Chee Sin, the head of the MCS, informed The Straits Times that the council had voted to modify the Executive Committee's resolutions.
 According to him, the Council did not object to the Act but expressed a desire to learn more about it.
 He also said: "The council is keen to learn more about religious harmony here, and how religious liberty, which is enshrined in the Singapore Constitution, can be promoted."